CookieJon/vue2-dragula-demo/README.md

 ### Global app service example

-By not specifying a specific service it will use the global application level dragula service `$dragula.$service`
+If you don't specify a service the global application level dragula service `$dragula.$service` will be used

 ```html
 <div class="wrapper">